 The CARE Team is a team of appointed professionals responsible for identifying, assessing, and responding to concerns and/or disruptive behaviors by students who may threaten the well-being or safety of themselves or the campus community.
 The Team collaboratively and purposefully intervenes to provide support resources to students who are experiencing difficulties.
 The CARE process also provides members of the campus community who have concerns regarding students’ behavior, with an avenue to report these concerns.
 Once the CARE referral form is received, the CARE Team will identify assistance and/or referral recommendation options to the student.
 The CARE team will consult with administrators, faculty, staff and other students affected by the behaviors of the student.
 The CARE team will also make recommendations to University officials regarding appropriate action consistent with University policy and local, state and federal law.

-For more information about the CARE Team and/or to refer a Student of Concern, click on “Refer A Student of Concern” on the Bryant Portal Home page https://my.bryant.edu or visit the site directly: https://info.bryant.edu/care-team.
+For more information about the CARE Team and/or to refer a student of concern, visit the CARE site.

 Email: firstname.lastname@example.org, or stop by in person